Wednesday, December 28, 2011

 the best dicks are not circumcised

-women should keep covered so as not to tempt men, whether the latter are circumcised or uncircumcised
+women should keep covered so as not to tempt men, whether the latter are circumcised or uncircumcisedwomen should not drive, even if they're covered up

 heck, we shouldn't even have cars